kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   of asynchronous device reclamation and the interaction with workload-aware preemption.
 * 1.38: revised with the claim nomination and preemption settling designs, which address the asynchronous reclamation problem, and scoped to the pod-by-pod preemption path.
 Support for workload-aware preemption is deferred to a later revision.
-Targeted directly at Beta.
+Targeted at Alpha.

 ## Drawbacks